|Major Groups > Gilled Mushrooms > Pale-Spored > Amanita > Amanita muscaria var. muscaria|

 However, if you look closely, the Amanita muscaria emoji isn't really very accurate.
 For one thing, its stem is too short.
 But more importantly, it's missing the ring and distinctive muscaria stem base, which features concentric bands of felty whitish volval tissue.

-The true Amanita muscaria, originally described by Linnaeus before the American and French revolutions, is now officially Amanita muscaria var. muscaria, and its natural range includes Europe, Asia, and western Alaska.
+The true Amanita muscaria, originally described by Linnaeus before the American and French revolutions, is described and illustrated on this page.
+Its name is officially Amanita muscaria var. muscaria, and its natural range includes Europe, Asia, and western Alaska.
 It is absent from most of North America, where it is replaced by Amanita muscaria var. flavivolvata (with a similar red cap but with warts and veil remnants that are yellow when young), Amanita muscaria var. guessowii (with an orange to yellow cap), Amanita muscaria var. persicina (with a peach-colored cap), and Amanita muscaria var. alba (with a white cap).

 Ecology: Mycorrhizal with conifers (primarily pines and spruces) and some hardwoods (primarily birch); summer and fall; fairly widely distributed in Europe and Asia; recorded from North America in western Alaska; introduced in various locations with eucalyptus, including Australia and South America.
 The illustrated and described collections are from Finland and Italy.